chameleonhead/stratrack/libs/mql-interpreter/README.md

 `switch` and more.
 Most arithmetic, assignment, relational and bitwise operators (e.g. `+=`, `<<`, `&&`) are tokenized as `Operator` tokens so the parser can handle expressions in the future.
 Simple expression evaluation is provided via `evaluateExpression()`.
-It uses JavaScript semantics to honor operator precedence and properly handle prefix vs postfix forms like `--a` and `a--`.
+It implements a small recursive‑descent parser that follows the MQL operator precedence and correctly distinguishes prefix from postfix forms such as `--a` and `a--`.

 The lexer skips `//` single line comments and `/* ... */` blocks entirely so they do not appear in the token stream.
 Single line comments may appear